Garmelon/PFERD/DEV.md

 ```
 $ python -m venv .venv
 $ . .venv/bin/activate
-$ pip install --editable .
+$ ./scripts/setup
 ```

-After this, you can use PFERD as if it was installed normally.
+The setup script installs a few required dependencies and tools.
+It also installs PFERD via `pip install --editable .`, which means that you can just run `pferd` as if it was installed normally.
 Since PFERD was installed with `--editable`, there is no need to re-run `pip install` when the source code is changed.

 For more details, see [this part of the Python Tutorial][venv-tut] and [this section on "development mode"][ppug-dev].